marissamanley/2016_Voter_Information/README.md

 implemented were the TimeMeasure class and the StoringData class, which are used in tandem to get performance times of the two structures.

-## Changes
-Since the initial group proposal, the changes to the overall project have been minimal, as our ideas for the theme issues and project features remained the same.
-Our data structures were switched from an Unordered Map and a Splay Tree to an Unordered Map and an AVL Tree.
-This was because we decided that a self-balancing AVL Tree was a more appropriate Data Structure to use for our specific program, which involved accessing State nodes using the string name of the state, and would not necessarily need the most recently accessed element.
-Additionally, we solidified the specifics regarding available output options and means of accessing the available data on the menu, which included offering National election data at both the national and state data, showing all the Senatorial Data at a national level, and showing all the District data at the state level.

 ## Complexity Analysis
 *traversal of Unordered Map to get all senatorial results*
 Worst case: O(S), where S is the number of U.S. states